digital-fabric/polyphony/docs/main-concepts/exception-handling.md

 execution: `MoveOn` and `Cancel`.
 Both of these classes are used in various fiber-control APIs, and `MoveOn` exceptions in particular are handled in a particular manner by Polyphony.
-The difference between `MoveOn` and `Cancel` is that `MoveOn` stops fiber execution without the exception bubbling up.
-It can optionally provide an arbitrary return value for the fiber. `Cancel` will bubble up like all exceptions.
+The difference between `MoveOn` and `Cancel` is that `MoveOn` stops fiber execution without the exception propagating.
+It can optionally provide an arbitrary return value for the fiber. `Cancel` will propagate up like all exceptions.

 The `MoveOn` and `Cancel` classes are normally used indirectly, through the